Are you busy with a cluster feeding newborn? This will help you know what to do so you’re not up all night feeding a baby every hour.

 Reasons Tanking Up Is Beneficial And Why Babies Do It:

-- Your baby gets lots of nourishment in a shorter period of time which is beneficial during the late afternoon/early evening hours when milk quality can be low.
+- Your baby gets lots of nourishment in a shorter period of time which is beneficial during the late afternoon/early evening hours when, depending on your personal stress levels, milk quality may be lower.

 - Baby can sleep longer stretches after cluster feeding periods.